celery/celery/docs/userguide/canvas.rst

         raise self.retry(countdown=interval, max_retries=max_retries)

-This is used by all result backends except Redis and Memcached, which increment a counter after each task in the header, then applying the callback when the counter exceeds the number of tasks in the set. *Note:* chords don't properly work with Redis before version 2.2; you'll need to upgrade to at least 2.2 to use them.
+This is used by all result backends except Redis and Memcached: they increment a counter after each task in the header, then applies the callback when the counter exceeds the number of tasks in the set. *Note:* chords don't properly work with Redis before version 2.2; you'll need to upgrade to at least *redis-server* 2.2 to use them.

 The Redis and Memcached approach is a much better solution, but not easily implemented in other backends (suggestions welcome!).